Scorzonera: Etymology

-One possible origin of the genus name is the French scorzonère ("viper's grass").
+The name of the genus (Scorzonera) has an uncertain etymology; it may derive from multiple roots such as Old French "scorzon", Italian "scorsone", and Spanish "escorzonera", meaning “black rind”; but also viper, perhaps from the use of its roots as an antidote to snake bites, or from the Catalan "escurçonera", derived from "escurçó", i.e. viper.

 Secondary metabolites

 Some Scorzonera species contain lactones, including members of the guaianolide class of sesquiterpene lactones.
 Flavonoids found in Scorzonera include apigenin, kaempferol, luteolin, and quercetin.
 Other secondary metabolites reported from the genus include caffeoylquinic acids, coumarins, lignans, stilbenoids, and triterpenoids.
 One unique class of stilbenoid derivative was first isolated from Scorzonera humilis.
 They were named the tyrolobibenzyls after Tyrol in the eastern Alps, where the plant was collected.